keyteki/keyteki/docs/implementing-cards.md

 Keywords are automatically parsed from the card text.
 It isn't necessary to explicitly implement them unless they are provided by a conditional persistent effect.

-### Static bonuses from attachments
+### Static bonuses from upgrades

-Static attachment bonuses are automatically included in skill calculation.
+Static upgrade bonuses are automatically included in skill calculation.
 They don't need to be implemented unless they are dynamic (e.g. Born in War)

 ### Persistent effects